matzof/pong42/README.md

 Mattia Zoffoli | Xinyi Tu

-The project work for the course is about implementing a reinforcement learning agent that can play the game of Pong from pixels.
+The final project work for the course (ELEC-E8125 - Reinforcement learning, 09.09.2019-04.12.2019, Aalto University) is about implementing a reinforcement learning agent that can play the game of Pong from pixels.
 In this environment, the agent controls one paddle and can take one of three actions: moving up or down, or staying in place.

 RL algorithms experiments tried: